 What has to be kept in mind while mentoring Hispanic employees with an eye on eventual leadership positions?

 Sponsorship is more important than mentorship.
 You can have a mentor who doesn’t have the authority to advance you into leadership positions.
 You need to have a sponsor who can really help you.
 If someone can be both, that’s terrific, but having sponsorship is critical to advancement in any organization.
 Regardless of color or gender, about 80 percent of leadership development is the same for anyone, and 20 percent is unique to each group of people.
 Focus more on the 80 than the 20.

-HE: The norm has switched from employees being recruited out of college and staying for 30 years to employees switching jobs every few years.
+The norm has switched from employees being recruited out of college and staying for thirty years to employees switching jobs every few years.
 How does that impact the recruitment of a diverse workforce?